snusnumrick/karate/docs/DEPLOYMENT.md

    - Select events:
      - `payment.created`
      - `payment.updated`
+   - Copy the webhook signature key and add it to your environment variables as `SQUARE_WEBHOOK_SIGNATURE_KEY`
    - Configure signature verification using Square webhook signatures

 ### Payment Sync Function Details